winterland1989/mui/README.md

 mui
 ===

-A very simple ui library collection made by winter!
+A very simple ui library collection.

-Check this little lovely [demo page](http://winterland1989.github.io/mui/) first!
+For demo and document, please check this little [demo page](http://winterland1989.github.io/mui/).

-If you decide to use it, just read coffee source for document!

-If you find bugs or get confused, fill a issue please!
+If you find bugs or get confused, fill a issue please.

 usage
 -----

-+ run `npm i mui-js`.

-+ use `npm` install `mithril-js`、 `mmsvg` and `mss-js` to your project to get started.
++ use `npm` install `mui-js`, `mithril-js`, `mmsvg` and `mss-js` to your project.

 + use `webpack` as build tool.